kolanos/vaporize/docs/gettingstarted.rst

     This is an optional step.
 By default Rackspace will generate a root password and e-mail it to you.

-Now lets check the status:
+Now let's check the status:

     >>> server.reload()
     >>> server.status